cmchiu-grover/your-first-cim/README.md

 **Structure:**

 - Users visit the website and log in to access features.
-- The main index page includes a real-time data table for production monitoring.
+- The main index page includes a data table for daily production monitoring.
 - Core functions include:
   - **Search**: query production data by date, equipment, or status.
   - **Maintain**: update standard times and equipment status records.